Muzaffarpur Institute of Technology: Campus

-The campus is in the north-west corner of Muzaffarpur city, along Muzaffarpur–Motihari road, and spread over an area of 85 acre four kilometres from Muzaffarpur railway station.
-The institute is flanked by the river Burhi Gandak on the north, a reservoir on the east, Muzaffarpur–Motihari road on the south, and the road network on the west.
+The campus of Muzaffarpur Institute of Technology is located in the north-western part of Muzaffarpur city, along the Muzaffarpur–Motihari road.
+It covers an area of 85 acre and is situated about four kilometres from Muzaffarpur Junction.

+The campus is bounded by the Burhi Gandak River to the north, a reservoir to the east, the Muzaffarpur–Motihari road to the south, and an internal road network to the west.

-The campus is divided into following zones:
+The campus is broadly divided into the following functional zones: